diBernardoGroup/Network-model-of-the-COVID-19/README.md

 18. calabria;
 19. sicily;
 20. sardinia;
 Note that this is the order used to generate the parameters through the identification procedure and must be kept for any parameter generation.
-The simulator then reorder the elepments in alphabetical order to as shown in the plots.
+The simulator then reorder the elements in alphabetical order as shown in the plots.
-If one wants to re-run the identification with more updated parameters and use them for simulation one have to override 'Parameters_Italy_ph2.mat' with the new parameters.
-In particular:
-1. v and I0 can be found in the matrix 'parameters_t' (respectively column 1 and 4) created by the script stage3.m;
-2. alpha, etah, etaq, kappa, kappah, and psi have to be located in the matrix parameters2 created by the script stage3.m.

 'flux_mat.mat':
 Contains two matrices: